 Royston Choral Society was founded in 1974 to perform The Messiah.
 Our current membership is around 70 and new singers are always welcome.
 Members come from Royston and surrounding villages.
 There is no audition and no requirement to read music, though the ability to listen and sing the same note as the rest of your section is important.We aim to be accessible, friendly and informal, but we do take seriously our desire to perform to the best of our ability and, in order to do that, we have introduced some guidelines for our members.
 We don’t call them rules, because we don’t want to be prescriptive, but these practices will support us in being the very best choir we can be.
 To see our full 'working practices document' click here

 RCS rehearses on Tuesday evenings 7.45- 9.45 in Royston Parish Church and performs around four times a year in Royston and surrounding villages.
 New singers are welcome to join RCS by coming along to an open rehearsal.

 In 2015-16, our first season with Andrew O’Brien as Musical Director, concerts included Brahms’ ‘Ein Deutsches Requiem’, Stainer’s ‘Crucifixion’ and Purcell’s ‘Dido and Æneas’.

 In 2016-17 we performed 'Messiah', Rutter's 'Requiem', Finzi's 'Lo the Full Final Sacrifice' as well as a lighter summer concert which included 'Northumbrian Folksong Suite' by our founding conductor Richard Prince.

 Membership fees are modest.
 There is a small charge for refreshments and a popular optional, 100 Club.
-Members often meet for a drink after choir and get together for a meal a couple of times a year.
+Members often meet for a drink after choir and get together for a meal or other social event a couple of times a year.